zalando-stups/play-swagger/README.md

 ### Additional Properties

 Swagger's model language allows objects' additional properties to be loosely defined employing the `additionalProperties` annotation in order to model dictionaries.
-These dictionaries are mapped to Scala's `Map`code> type, for which a type alias is generated following the same (by now) well-known pattern as for optional properties, with the map's key parameter type being a Scala `String`code>.
+These dictionaries are mapped to Scala's `Map` type, for which a type alias is generated following the same (by now) well-known pattern as for optional properties, with the map's key parameter type being a Scala `String`.

 A Swagger additional property definition takes as its type property the element type of the dictionary, which can be of primitive or complex type and which is mapped on Scala as the map's value parameter type.
-Swagger allows for one `additionalProperties`code> annotation per object definition, so we can generate this Scala parameter with the static name `additionalProperties`code>.
+Swagger allows for one `additionalProperties` annotation per object definition, so we can generate this Scala parameter with the static name `additionalProperties`.

-In the following example we define a Swagger model object definition `KeyedArray`code> that uses the `additionalProperties` annotation to provide the object with a set of key value mappings from string to array.
+In the following example we define a Swagger model object definition `KeyedArray` that uses the `additionalProperties` annotation to provide the object with a set of key value mappings from string to array.
 E.g.

 ```yaml
 definitions: